Publish Application Logs to Azure Monitor Logs

 Run the az group create command to create a resource group named gdkguides in the eastus region:

-az group create --location eastus --name gdkguides
+az group create --location $LOCATION --name $RESOURCE_GROUP_NAME

 If you prefer using the region geographically closer to you, run az account list-locations to list all available regions.

 2.2.
-Add the monitor-control-service CLI Extension #
+Add the monitor-control-service CLI Extension

 Run the az extension add command to add the monitor-control-service CLI Extension:

-az extension add --name monitor-control-service
+az extension add -n monitor-control-service

 2.3.
-Add the log-analytics CLI Extension #
+Add the log-analytics CLI Extension

 Run the az extension add command to add the log-analytics CLI Extension:

-az extension add --name log-analytics
+az extension add -n log-analytics

 2.4.
-Create a Log Analytics Workspace #
+Create a Log Analytics Workspace

 Run the az monitor log-analytics workspace create command to create a Log Analytics Workspace:

-az monitor log-analytics workspace create \
+WORKSPACE_RES=$(az monitor log-analytics workspace create \

---name gdkworkspace \
+--name $GDK_WORK_SPACE \

 The response should look like this: